felleg/felleg.gitlab.io-backup/content/posts/20220112-stop-comparing.md

 content on the website over close to 20 years, I sit in 16th place.
 It kind of required me to rethink all the self-doubts and insecurities I might have felt throughout the years.

-# Why I think comparing yourself to others is a bad idea
+# Comparing yourself to others is shooting yourself in the foot

 The title of this section might lead someone to believe I have mastered the art of "not comparing oneself to others".
 Nothing could be farther from the truth.
 The reality is that, now more than ever, I struggle to keep